teleshoes/okb-keyboard/README.md

 * Run the following command to make sure Scratchbox will build with an ARM target: `sb2-config -d SailfishOS-armv7hl`
 * Enter the scratchbox environment: `sb2`
 * From inside the scratchbox2 enviroment, install required packages: `fakeroot zypper install python3-devel qt5-qtdeclarative-qtquick-devel meego-rpm-config git fakeroot libsailfishapp-devel`
-* Note: You can access your real home directory under ~/share/ if needed
+* Note: You can access your real home directory under `~/share/` if needed

 How to prepare an ARM chroot environment (for building on device or with qemu).
 As you are supposed to know what you're doing, this is just rough overview:
 * Build your chroot environent, e.g. https://together.jolla.com/question/26605/howto-install-a-chroot-for-building-apps/
 * As root, install required packages (cf. zypper command above without "fakeroot")
 * You can now build from unpriviledged user

+In any case you have to unpack language files under `okb-engine/db/` directory because they are not included in the git repository (more details in okb-engine README file)

 How to build the RPMs from your build environment:
 * Unpack okboard and okb-engine source code under a common directory
 * If you need to change version number, update `version.cf` file with version information (under okboard directory)
 * If you have done any changes, you'll need to commit them (as our script use `git archive`)
 * Produce RPM packages by running the `release.sh` under okboard source directory.
-As default, the script will product different RPM files for keyboard, engine and each language file.
-You can produce an unique RPM file containing everything by adding a `-f` option to the release script (recommended)
+  By default, the script will product different RPM files for keyboard, engine and each language file.
+  You can produce an unique RPM file containing everything by adding a `-f` command-line option to the `release.sh` script (recommended)

 How to deploy RPMs to your Jolla phone:
 * You can manually transfer the RPM to your Jolla phone and install it with `rpm -i` (as root)